Program Organization and Description

 JP Disciplines/WHOI and MIT Department Organization

-Applied Ocean Science and Engineering
+Applied Ocean Science and Engineering (AOSE)

-MC&G at WHOI plus CEE or EAPS at MIT
+Marine Chemistry and Geochemistry (MC&G) at WHOI plus CEE or EAPS at MIT

 Marine Geology and Geophysics

-G&G at WHOI plus EAPS or CEE at MIT
+Geology and Geophysics (G&G) at WHOI plus EAPS or CEE at MIT

-PO at WHOI plus EAPS at MIT
+Physical Oceanography at WHOI plus EAPS at MIT

 The MIT-WHOI Joint Program provides a high quality education leading to an internationally-recognized doctoral degree awarded by both institutions.
 The Joint Program is organized within five sub-disciplinary areas, each administered by a Joint Committee consisting of MIT faculty and WHOI scientists: Applied Ocean Science and Engineering, Biological Oceanography, Chemical Oceanography, Marine Geology and Geophysics, and Physical Oceanography.
 Cutting across the Joint Committees are interdisciplinary themes including “climate and climate impacts” and “coastal processes”.
 In addition to the cross-cutting themes, many students choose research topics which overlap two or more of the sub-disciplines, and Joint Program leadership works to support and accommodate students with interdisciplinary interests (see interdisciplinary statement and thesis examples).
 Thesis committees involving biologists and engineers, chemists and geologists, physical oceanographers and biologists are common.